 ~ Nikki Grimes

-Coconut is the darling of the healing diet community, offering flour to bake with, oil to cook with, milk as a dairy alternative, and the meat itself as a recommended snack.
+Coconut is the darling of the paleo community, offering flour to bake with, oil to cook with, milk as a dairy alternative, and the meat itself as a recommended snack.
 So, what makes it so special?
 Coconut is high in a rare form of saturated fat called MCT lauric acid, which is also found in mother’s milk: